elvinmatheus/Engenharia-De-Dados/Cursos/Data Engineer with Python - Data Camp/3. Streamlined Data Ingestion with pandas/2. Importing Data From Excel Files/README.md

 - What would happen if a value were incorrectly coded as True?
 - Could the data be modeled another way (e.g., as float or integers)?

-## Modiffying imports: parsing dates
+## Modifying imports: parsing dates

 ### Date and Time Data